rust-lang/rfcs/text/0000-cargo-binary-dependencies.md

 Similar to features, if other crates in your dependencies also depend on the same binary crate, and request different binaries, Cargo will build the union of all binaries requested.

-Cargo will unify features and versions across dependencies of all types, just as it does for multiple dependencies on the same crate throughout a dependency tree.
+Cargo will unify features and versions across all kinds of dependencies, including artifact dependencies, just as it does for multiple dependencies on the same crate throughout a dependency tree.

-`type` may be a string, or a list of strings; in the latter case, this specifies a dependency on the crate with each of those types, and is equivalent to specifying multiple dependencies with different `type` values.
-For instance, you may specify a build dependency on both the binary and library of the same crate.
-You may also specify separate dependencies of different `type`s; for instance, you may have a build dependency on the binary of a crate and a dependency on the library of the same crate.
+`artifact` may be a string, or a list of strings; in the latter case, this specifies a dependency on the crate with each of those artifact types, and is equivalent to specifying multiple dependencies with different `artifact` values.
+For instance, you may specify a build dependency on both a binary and a cdylib from the same crate.
+You may also specify separate dependencies with different `artifact` values, as well as dependencies on the same crate without `artifact` specified; for instance, you may have a build dependency on the binary of a crate and a normal dependency on the Rust library of the same crate.

-Cargo does not take the specified `type` values into account when resolving a crate's version; it will resolve the version as normal, and then produce an error if that version does not support all the specified `type` values.
+Cargo does not take the specified `artifact` values into account when resolving a crate's version; it will resolve the version as normal, and then produce an error if that version does not support all the specified `artifact` values.
 Similarly, Cargo will produce an error if that version does not build all the binaries required by the `bins` value.
 Removing a crate type or an artifact is a semver-incompatible change.
 (Any further semver requirements on the interface provided by a binary or library depend on the nature of the binary or library in question.)

 Until this feature is stabilized, it will require specifying the nightly-only option `-Z bindeps` to `cargo`.
 If `cargo` encounters a binary dependency or artifact dependency and does not have this option specified, it will emit an error and immediately stop building.